puyanwei/Quark-Text-Editor/README.md

-# PDAF-Text-editor
+# Quark-Text-editor

 This app is a simple re-make of atom.
-Atom is a text editor which has been built specifically for writting code.
+Atom is a text editor which has been built specifically for writing code.

 ## Installation